MaterializeInc/materialize/doc/user/content/ops/troubleshooting.md

 ### Why is Materialize unresponsive for seconds at a time?

-What causes Materialize to take control away for seconds at a time?
-Materialize operators get scheduled and try to behave themselves by returning control promptly, but for various reasons that doesn't always happen.
+Materialize operators get scheduled and try to behave themselves by returning control promptly, but that doesn't always happen.
 These queries reveal how many times each operator was scheduled for each power-of-two elapsed time: high durations indicate an event that took roughly that amount of time before it yielded,